 Configuring clients to access the license server

-For detailed instructions on configuring your Windows and Mac clients to use the license server, please study this topic in detail.
+For detailed instructions on configuring your Windows and Mac clients to use the license server, see Activating a Fotoware license with a license server.